 What is a Swallowing Disorder?

-Swallowing disorders, also known as Dysphagia, are complicated, neurologically-based disorders characterized by difficulty chewing and swallowing food.
+Swallowing disorder, also known as Dysphagia, are complicated, neurologically-based disorders characterized by difficulty chewing and swallowing food.
 Science shows that Dysphagia, swallowing disorders, demonstrate irregular brain patterns that are visible through Quantitative Electroencephalogram (qEEG), a brain-based method of evaluation that the doctors use to visualize brain function and see how it is impacting swallowing.

-What Causes Swallowing Disorders?
+What Causes Swallowing Disorder?

-Doctors have determined that certain irregular brain patterns are evident in those who struggle with Swallowing disorders. qEEG Brain Mapping can identify the presence of these abnormalities.
+Doctors have determined that certain irregular brain patterns are evident in those who struggle with Swallowing disorder. qEEG Brain Mapping can identify the presence of these abnormalities.
 Scientific studies have found that areas of the brain that control the muscles for swallowing are not working properly and the function of swallowing breaks down.
 Although it appears to be difficulties of the mouth and throat, it is the brain’s control of theses areas that is causing the problem.
 This abnormal brain performance is the underlying factor to Dysphagia.